C. D. Jathanna

-C. D. Jathanna (Constantine Devaprasad Jathanna) (Born 6 July 1928, Died 1996) was the fourth Bishop - in - Karnataka Central Diocese headquartered in Bangalore with the Cathedra of the Bishop placed at St. Mark's Cathedral, Bangalore.
+C. D. Jathanna (Constantine Devaprasad Jathanna) (6 July 1928 - 23 July 1996) was the fourth Bishop - in - Karnataka Central Diocese headquartered in Bangalore with the Cathedra of the Bishop placed at St. Mark's Cathedral, Bangalore.

 Studies

 Graduate

 Jathanna studied Bachelor of Arts completing it by 1951.
 For a year he worked as a Rationing Officer with the Government of Tamil Nadu (erstwhile Government of Madras) before proceeding for spiritual studies at the United Theological College, Bangalore during the years 1952-1955 where he studied along with E. C. John, Victor Premasagar, N. D. Ananda Rao Samuel and others.

 Post-graduate

-In 1958 he pursued a postgraduate degree, Master of Theology at the University of Virginia, Charlottesville, Virginia entitling his dissertation as Torah and Berith in the Pentateuch.
+In 1958 he pursued a postgraduate degree, Master of Theology at the Union Theological Seminary in Virginia, Charlottesville, Virginia entitling his dissertation as Torah and Berith in the Pentateuch.

 Research studies

 In 1964 Jathanna got a scholarship of the Mission-Academy and went on study leave to the University of Hamburg, Hamburg where he studied Old Testament at the Faculty of Evangelical Theology under Klaus Koch, a direct student of Gerhard von Rad.
 In 1967 he was able to complete his doctoral dissertation under the supervision of Professors Hans Joachim Kraus and Marie-Louise Henry which was later published in 1969 under the title The Covenant and covenant making in Pentateuch.